 Actually he can come talk on his cell phone in my office and I’ll just go out and play on the diggy thing.
 I loved the diggy things in the playground when I was a kid.

 You know what I did not love, though?
 Those giant plastic turtles they always had at the playground.
 Did they have those at anyone else’s childhood playgrounds?
 It’s like, what the hell is the point?
 It’s not really big enough for a challenging climb.
 It doesn’t move.
 It’s too low to crawl under.
 So you take twenty seconds to get to the top and you’re like this:

 But there were other cool playground toys.
 Like the big geometric-looking dome thing that you could climb (and that, my friends, was indeed a challenging climb) and then you could hook your legs in the top and hang upside down inside it.
 That was majorly cool.
 And I used to be a big fan of tire swings but I totally got too old and far too cool for those.

 I don’t have much occasion to hang out around playgrounds these days.
-I don’t have children, I don’t babysit, and I’m not a child molestor or kidnapper or anything.
+I don’t have children and I don’t babysit.
 But on the rare occasions when I do see playgrounds, it’s kind of sad, because they’re all so – sanitary.
 The playsets are plastic now and all look exactly the same.
 There’s nowhere to hide or play house or war inside them.
-Some of them have those lame tic-tac-toe spinners, like whoop-dee-fucking-doo, why do you need to take an indoor game and put it on a playground anyway?
+Some of them have those lame tic-tac-toe spinners, like whoop-dee-doo, why do you need to take an indoor game and put it on a playground anyway?